 Occupational therapists help people function in all of their environments.
 Occupational therapists consider the person’s home, work, school, and community to address the physical, psychological, and cognitive aspects of their well-being through engagement in occupation.

-Pate occupational therapists also tackle larger issues.
+Pate occupational therapists also tackle real life issues.

 - Perform home, school and workplace evaluations